arikarim/Telegram-Bot-in-Ruby/README.md

 - Once you have an account, search for @BotFather, the Telegram bot-making wizard.
 This should open a chat with the BotFather.
 - Now type '/newbot' and send to start a new bot and follow the instructions.
 The BotFather will ask you to choose a username and give you an API token.
 Keep this token secret.
 It can be used to control your bot.
 - Fork this repo and clone to your local machine.
-- Cd into the repo and create a file in the main directory called 'config.rb'
+- Cd into the repo and create a file in the main directory called 'token.rb'
-- Inside config.rb, type 'TELEGRAM_TOKEN_ID' and set it equal to the API token you got from the BotFather.
+- Inside token.rb, type 'TOKEN' and set it equal to the API token you got from the BotFather.
 Make sure the API token is in quotes to make it a string.

 - Make sure you have Bundler installed in your machine.
 Once in the project folder (top level director), enter the command `bundle install` in your terminal.
 This will install the basic dependencies in the Gemfile.